 Estimating the causal effect of mortgages on crime is challenging due to unobserved confounders creating an endogeneity bias.
-Pooled or random effects models do not provide causal estimates.
-One plausible approach for estimating the relationship between mortgages and crime is a fixed-effects model, like Equation (1), regressing crime, $y{it}$ , on home loans, $L{it}$ , in tract i and year t, controlling for a vector, $X{it}$ , of time-variant, observed sociodemographic variables.
-To account for time-invariant, tract-specific unobserved variables (e.g., stable neighborhood preferences about housing and crime) and time-varying, tract-invariant confounders (e.g., national yearly economic shocks), the model also includes census tract, $\gamma_i$ , and year, $\mu_t$ , fixed effects.
+Cross-sectional design is unlikely to provide causal estimates.
+One plausible approach for estimating the relationship between mortgages and crime is a fixed-effects model, like Equation (1), regressing crime, y{it} , on home loans, L{it} , in tract i and year t, controlling for a vector, X{it} , of timevariant, observed sociodemographic variables.
+To account for time-invariant, tract-specific unobserved variables (e.g., stable neighborhood preferences about housing and crime) and time-varying, tract-invariant confounders (e.g., national yearly economic shocks), the model also includes census tract, γ_i , and year, μ_t , fixed effects.